PCUSA-logo

 The person of Jesus Christ – Jesus Christ is the only Savior of the world and is the true awaited Messiah.

-Salvation – “Jesus Christ is the only Savior and Lord, and all people everywhere are called to place their faith, hope, and love in him”
+Salvation – “Jesus Christ is the only Savior and Lord, and all people everywhere are called to place their faith, hope, and love in him” (Hope in the Lord Jesus Christ).

 Sacraments – We celebrate two sacraments – baptism and the Lord’s Supper – because these are uniquely instituted by Christ.

-Scripture – “The one sufficient revelation of God is Jesus Christ, the Word of God incarnate, to whom the Holy Spirit bears unique and authoritative witness through the Holy Scriptures” ( Confession of 1967).
+Scripture – “The one sufficient revelation of God is Jesus Christ, the Word of God incarnate, to whom the Holy Spirit bears unique and authoritative witness through the Holy Scriptures” (Confession of 1967).

 The church – “Christ Jesus in the only Head of the Kirk [Church], even as it is the body and spouse of Christ Jesus” (Scots Confession).